argoproj-labs/hera/docs/walk-through/script-templates.md

 * They work the same as running a file directly through Python on your local command line, like `python hello_world.py`.
 * They should only be used for basic use cases and trying out Hera.
-* As the function is dumped directly in the `source` field, you **cannot use external functions and imports**, which must instead be contained within the function body.
+* As the function is dumped directly in the `source` field, you **cannot use external functions or module-level imports**; they must instead be contained within the function body.

-Here's the Hello World example which uses an inline script:
+Here's an example using an inline script:

 === "Hera"